Pool Heater Cost Breakdown

 Removing Your Old Pool Heater

 If you already have a heater in your pool, you must remove it before installing a new one.
 The cost of removing an old pool heater will average around $25 to $50, depending on the type of heater you have and how it fits into your pool setup.
-Most will simply include removal in the overall installation cost if you hire a professional.
-If you don’t know whether or not you need a new one, read my guide on how long pool heaters last.
+If you hire a professional, most will simply include removal in the overall installation cost.

 Installing Hookups